WillWhitten127/CSCE3550project1/README.md

 npm init -y

-npm install express jsonwebtoken jwks-rsa body-parser
+npm install express jsonwebtoken jwks-rsa

 Once you finsihed installing the necessary packages, you can run the sever by using the comand: "node Project1.js".